Shots In The Dark

 Have you been following the brouhaha about Allessandra Stanley* and Geraldo Rivera?
 I'm a little late to the story, but I'm fascinated by it.
 Stanley's the TV critic for the Times, and Geraldo is, of course, Geraldo.

-September 5th column on reporters in New Orleans, Stanley wrote this sentence: ""Fox's Geraldo Rivera did his rivals one better: yesterday, he nudged an Air Force rescue worker out of the way so his camera crew could tape him as he helped lift an older woman in a wheelchair to safety."
+In a September 5th column on reporters in New Orleans, Stanley wrote this sentence: ""Fox's Geraldo Rivera did his rivals one better: yesterday, he nudged an Air Force rescue worker out of the way so his camera crew could tape him as he helped lift an older woman in a wheelchair to safety."

 Geraldo went ballistic, loudly proclaiming that he'd done no such thing and announcing that if Stanley were a man, he'd challenge him/her to a fight.
 Rivera demanded a correction;